xinruili07/takehome-assignment/README.md

 If any of the required parameters aren't provided, **do not** create a new show in the db and return a `422` with a useful `message`.
 In general, your messages should provide the user/developer useful feedback on what they did wrong and how they can fix it.

 This is how you can send `body` parameters from Postman.
-Make sure you don't mistake this for query parameters!
+Make sure you don't mistake this for query parameters (which would look something like `/shows?param1=val1&param2=val2`)!
 ![Postman POST](backend/docs/postman_post.png)

 ## Part 4